 The reasons why you set profit targets

-- the market has got form when it comes to reversing on you
+- you recall the market reversing on you many times

 - you’re on losing streak and no matter how small the profit, it’s good for self-esteem